The EU Council adopted new sanctions against Alrosa and its CEO, linking them to the conflict in Ukraine.

 The EU Council notes that this company is an important part of the economic sector, providing significant income to the Russian government.

-“The ban on Russian diamonds is part of the G7's efforts to develop an internationally coordinated ban on diamond imports, which aims to deprive Russia of this important source of income,” the report said.
+“The ban on Russian diamonds is part of the G7's efforts to develop an internationally coordinated ban on diamond imports, which aims to deprive Russia of this important source of revenue,” the report said.

 It should be noted that at the beginning of 2024, a complete ban on the direct import of Russian non-industrial natural and synthetic diamonds, as well as diamond jewelry, came into force in the European Union.